Sharvil77/Digit-Recognizer/README.md

 # Digit-Recognizer
 Digit Recognizer using Convolution Neural Networks(CNN).
-Digit Recognozer.rar contains the train and test data.
+For testing download app.py, model.h5, uploads, templates and static folders.
+The test data is in the uploads folder.